Worldwide Guide to Women in Leadership

 1146-54/62 Reigning Abbess of Herford

 Only daughter and heir of Count Friedrich I von Werl-Arnsberg and Adelheid von Limburg.
 She and her first husband, Gottfried II, Count von Cappenberg had both entered a convent.
 After his death in 1127 she decided to leave the Chapter and married Gottfried von Kuic (Cuyk) (d.
 1168) and had her only child, Heinrich I. Graf von Arnsberg (d.
 1185).
-It seems that she went back to the Imperial Immediate - Reichsfreie - Abbey of Herford and became an Abbess as Jutta von Arnsberg in 1146, she lived (ca. 1100/05-after 1154)
+It seems that she went back to the Imperial Immediate - Reichsfreie - Abbey of Herford and became an Abbess as Jutta von Arnsberg in 1146, she lived (circa 1100/05-after 1154)

 1124-44 Hereditary Countess Bertha of Groitzsch (Germany)